The Kyoto Omiya Imperial Palace/The Sento Imperial Palace

 - Kitaike Pond

-- Kitaike Pond (North Pond) initially was the garden of the Omiya Imperial Palace.
+- The Kitaike Pond (North Pond) initially was the garden of the Omiya Imperial Palace.
 A crossing canal, constructed in the early 18th century, connects the North and South Ponds.

 |